 Minimum Return on Market-Linked GICs

-The minimum return on market-linked GICs varies based on the bank as well as the financial institution that you choose to invest with.
+The minimum return on market-linked GICs varies based on the bank or financial institution that you choose to invest with.
 However, the maximum returns that you can earn are no more than 60% per year.
 Even if the index earns more than that, you won’t be able to earn more interest.

 Minimum Investment in Market-Linked GICs

-The minimum investment into a market-linked GIC varies based on the financial institution that holds the GIC.
-That said, the standard minimum is $500; no other investment is required after that.
+The minimum investment in a market-linked GIC varies depending on the financial institution that holds it.
+That said, the minimum is $500; no further investment is required.

 The Rates on These GICs